johnnyji/blog/content/blog/deblurring-your-language/index.md

 >
 > **To non-engineers:** “The bug where users were sometimes unable to see their profile images in the header bar has been shipped to production just now.”

-Here we see that we’re deblurring what we’re updating on and giving context to the progress based on our audience.
+Here we see that we're deblurring what we’re updating on and giving context to the progress based on our audience.

 ## 3. Calling out blurry language (safely)